geudde/attic-chest/pages/03.season-2/03.meeting-15/10.gotham/docs.md

 As clearly proves that Hodge and Sym,
 In wisdom well might vie with him.
 A point so nice, our faithful guide,
-The muse, forbids us to decide —
+The Muse, forbids us to decide —
 But she, with sly and sapient sneer
 Tells of a nation, god knows where!
 Who when some unimportant jar,